- Chart

 Disclaimers:

-This analysis is based on publicly available information and general industry knowledge.
-Financial data and market share figures are estimates and subject to change.
-This is not financial advice, and investors should conduct their own due diligence before making investment decisions.
+This JSON output is an analytical summary based on publicly available information and AI interpretation.
+It is not financial advice.
+Market share data and financial metrics are estimates and subject to change.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.